back

 Brand identity is how you want your customers to perceive you: from your brand promise to your logo and the color palette you use in marketing.
 It’s a strategy you create to position your brand on the target market (including technical stuff like SEO keyword research).

-Corporate identity relates to the activities inside your organization that shape both internal and external perceptions of your brand.
+Corporate identity relates to the activities inside your organization that shape the perception of both internal and external audiences.
 Simply put, corporate identity covers all the aspects of brand identity plus:

 • The people you work with;